abishekpure/Personal-Projects/GDP Analysis and Forecast System/README.md

-# GDP Analytics, Visualization & Forecasting System
+# GDP Analysis and Forecast System

 An application for analyzing historical GDP data and generating 10-year forecasts using exploratory data analysis and ARIMA time-series modeling.